Case Study: How Smurfit Westrock Strengthens Safety Culture with Intelligent Fingerprinting

 At Smurfit Westrock, safety and compassion go hand in hand.
 The company enforces a firm zero-tolerance policy on drugs and alcohol while recognising that addiction is a complex health issue.

 Employees struggling with substance misuse are supported rather than sidelined.
-Smurfit Westrock offers access to tailored support programs, ensuring that individuals receive the help they need in a confidential and respectful manner.
+Smurfit Westrock offers access to tailored support programmes, ensuring that individuals receive the help they need in a confidential and respectful manner.

 Smurfit Safety Sign